Friday, 27 September 2019

 103 - Home of PM Inder Kumar Gujral in Jhelum City

-The areas which later on became part of Pakistan gave three prime ministers to India.
-Mr Gulzari Lal Nanda (Sialkot), Mr Inder Kumar Gujral (Jhelum) and Mr Manmohan Singh (Chakwal).
-The subject of this post is Mr Inder Kumar Gujral.
+The areas that later became part of Pakistan produced three Prime Ministers of India: Mr. Gulzari Lal Nanda (Sialkot), Mr. Inder Kumar Gujral (Jhelum), and Mr. Manmohan Singh (Chakwal).
+The subject of this post is Mr. Inder Kumar Gujral.

-Inder Kumar Gujral was born on 4th of December, 1919, in Jhelum.
-The family of Inder Kumar originally belonged to a small village Pari Darweza near Sohawa, in the same district, at 33° 1'53.19"N, 73°12'56.44"E. His father Avtar Narain was an advocate and practiced in Jhelum city.
-He was also very active in politics and was the district president of Congress party in Jhelum.
-Due to his political activities against the British Raj, he went to jail several times.
-His wife Pushpa Gujral, was a brave lady and faced all hardships with fortitude and courage that they had to face because of their political activities.
-She also actively mobilized women of the city for the struggle for freedom.
+Inder Kumar Gujral was born on 4 December 1919 in Jhelum.
+His family originally belonged to a small village, Pari Darweza, near Sohawa in the same district, located at 33° 1'53.19"N, 73°12'56.44"E. His father, Avtar Narain, was an advocate practicing in Jhelum city.
+Politically active, he served as the district president of the Congress Party in Jhelum and was jailed several times for his activities against the British Raj.
+His wife, Pushpa Gujral, was a courageous woman who faced the hardships resulting from their political involvement with fortitude and determination.
+She also played an active role in mobilizing the women of the city for the freedom struggle.

-Their home is located at 32°55'54.70"N, 73°44'12.04"E. At the time when I visited this place on 14 August 2019, I thought I have located the house where Inder Kumar spent his childhood.
-However, while searching for some material for this article, I found online an autobiography of Inder Kumar Gujral, in the very first chapter he tells us about visiting his birthplace in 1982.
-This informs us about two houses associated with the immediate family of Gujral.
-The house which I visited is located at a distance of nearly 100 meters from the original old house of Gujrals.
-Due to having no idea of that house I could not visit the childhood house of IK Gujral at that time.
+Their home is located at 32°55'54.70"N, 73°44'12.04"E. When I visited the site on 14 August 2019, I believed I had found the house where Inder Kumar spent his childhood.
+However, while researching for this article, I came across Gujral’s autobiography, Matters of Discretion.
+In the very first chapter, he recounts visiting his birthplace in 1982.
+This clarified that there were actually two houses associated with the immediate Gujral family.
+The house I visited is located about 100 meters from the original childhood home of Inder Kumar Gujral.
+Unaware of this at the time, I was unable to visit the actual birthplace during my trip.

-The childhood house of IK Gujral was a hub of political activities.
-Inder Kumar also started taking interest in political activities at a very young age and was even jailed during the Quit India movement in 1942.
-Gujral got his early education at Govt.
-High School Jhelum and later studied at DAV College (now Islamia College Civil Lines), Hailey College of Commerce and Forman Christian College, Lahore.
-He married Shila Gujral, a resident of Lahore, in 1945.
+The childhood home of Gujral was a hub of political activity.
+Inder Kumar developed an interest in politics at a young age and was even jailed during the Quit India Movement in 1942.
+He received his early education at Government High School, Jhelum, and later studied at DAV College (now Islamia College Civil Lines), Hailey College of Commerce, and Forman Christian College, Lahore.
+In 1945, he married Shila Gujral, a resident of Lahore.

-A the time of Independence Gujral family was living in Karachi.
-Where IK Gujral had set up his business in foreign trade.
-In his autobiography, Matters of Discretion, he tells the circumstances in which they had to leave their home in the following words:
+At the time of Independence, the Gujral family was living in Karachi, where Inder Kumar had established a foreign trade business.
+In Matters of Discretion, he describes the circumstances that forced them to leave their home in the following words:

 In early 1947, when the end of the British rule became imminent, my father was elected to the Constituent Assembly of Pakistan in Karachi, as a result of which my parents and rest of the family, except my younger brother Satish, moved to that city.
 Sadly, our hopes of India - Pakistan friendship did not last for more than a few days after 15 August 1947.
 In the four days after the celebrations of azadi (independence) in both countries, Punjab (on both sides of the border) was reduced to open anarchy.
 Seventy thousand Muslims from India arrived in Lahore.
 The media reported that the Pakistan Government had opened camps to shelter nearly 40,000 people, and the rest were forced to fend for themselves.
 Meanwhile, droves of Hindus and Sikhs fled the city.
 In April 1947, the Hindu and Sikh population had been estimated at 300,000.
 By August 1947, it was barely 10,000.
 It was futile to expect that the fire of revenge would not spread to the other side.